Morningside Avenue (Toronto)

 Morningside Avenue is a suburban arterial road in Toronto, Ontario, Canada.
 It is entirely within Scarborough, running north by north-west from the Scarborough Bluffs overlooking Lake Ontario to the eastern terminus of McNicoll Avenue near the Rouge River valley.
+A short extension from Steeles Avenue to Passmore Avenue has been completed but the connection to the southern section to McNicoll Avenue is still not completed.

-It is not to be confused with Morningside Avenue, a minor residential road in the Toronto neighbourhood of Swansea.
+It is not to be confused with Morningside Avenue, a minor residential road (short of Riverside Drive to Ellis Avenue) in the old Toronto neighbourhood of Swansea.
+This Morningside Avenue was originally the extension of College Street or Grenadier Road from Parkside Drive but cancelled as High Park was developed.

 Route description

 The foot of Morningside is located at Guildwood Parkway on the shores of Lake Ontario, and traces the original Scarborough Township Lot 10 line north-east toward the commercial centre of the West Hill neighbourhood at Kingston Road.
 West Hill takes its name from its position above the broad valley of Highland Creek.
 The valley is the site of Morningside Park, one of Toronto's largest.
-Within the valley at the intersection of Ellesmere Road is the Morningside Campus of Centennial College and the Scarborough campus of the University of Toronto in which Morningside Avenue forms the western boundary of.
+Within the valley at the intersection of Ellesmere Road is the Morningside Campus of Centennial College and the Scarborough campus of the University of Toronto, of which Morningside Avenue forms the western boundary.
 Beyond the valley, which was the former northern terminus, the present route was named "Littles Road" after an early family in the area.
 Between Sheppard and Finch Avenues, Morningside serves as the eastern boundary of the Malvern neighbourhood.
 The route veers to the north-west north of Sheppard Avenue, skirting the ravine of Morningside Creek and Rouge Park.

 Communities lining the northern reaches of the street, and those nearby across the city boundary in Markham, are constrained by the topographic and legislative boundaries of Rouge Park.
 A northern extension to Morningside Avenue was proposed, traversing the Brookside and Morningside Heights neighbourhoods to connect with the exurban community of Box Grove.
 These plans have since been canceled due to concerns that the extension would necessitate construction in a sensitive section of Rouge Park.

 The low 3.7 m, narrow, one-lane railroad underpass at Finch Avenue, dating back to when it was a rural road, was replaced in 2009, allowing 4 lanes of traffic to pass below uninterrupted.
 McNicoll Avenue was later extended east terminating at a newly built extension of Morningside Avenue, while Oasis Blvd continues east of Morningside Avenue as a residential neighbourhood.